-IETF 100 Hackathon wrapped up several weeks ago in steamy Singapore.
+The IETF 100 Hackathon wrapped up several weeks ago in steamy Singapore.
 Over two hundred participants spent the weekend on November 11th – 12th discussing, collaborating and developing sample code, solutions and ideas that show practical implementations of IETF standards.
+The theme was IPv4-IPv6 Transition Technology Interop.
+We, at PANTHEON.tech, had to be part of it.

 If you have never seen this YouTube video on IPv6, you really should.